Undergraduate Advising

 215.895.2188

 My name is Antonia Hannon, and I am an undergraduate academic advisor in the College of Computing & Informatics (CCI).
 I received my BA in Psychology and MA in Higher Education: Academic Advising from Rowan University.
 My research focused on academic advising and student success.
 I plan on eventually getting a doctorate in education.
-Here at CCI, I am also a member of the DEI Council.
+Here at CCI, I am also a member of the Culture & Community Council.

 During my graduate studies, I interned within Student Support Services at Rowan University and worked with students on early warning and academic probation as a student success coordinator, as well as served as a success coach to the students on my caseload.
 I also worked with the Rowan Center for Innovation and Entrepreneurship to help students of many majors integrate an entrepreneurship minor into their studies.